nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-#### Use case 9: Update the name of a stock.
+#### Use case 9: Updating a stock.

 **MSS**

 1. User requests to list stocks.
 2. Warenager lists all stocks including their serial number.
-3. User requests to change a specific stock's name.
+3. User requests to change a specific stock's fields.
-4. Warenager updates the stock's name.
+4. Warenager updates the stock's fields.

     Use case ends.